Sowing Diversity = Harvesting Security (SD=HS)

 - Policy makers and other stakeholders support an enabling policy and institutional environment for farmers’ seed systems and the implementation of Farmers’ Rights.

 The project interventions are in four districts of Sudurpaschim Province in Nepal: Kailali, Kanchanpur, Doti and Dadeldhura.
 The province ranks high in terms of climatic risks as well as poverty and food security.
 The selected 4 districts are adjoining districts that fall under the corridor that links the flat land, the Terai, with the Churia hills, Mid-hills, and high mountains.
 Kailali and Kanchapur are the Terai (flat land) while Doti and Dadeldhura represent mid-hill and high-hill.
 The hills and mountain terrains are hit by frequent droughts in winter season while the lowland faces recurrent flood during rainy season.
 In Kailali, the project is implemented in Joshipur rural municipality, Kailari rural municipality and Gauriganga municipality.
 While in Kanchanpur, project activities will be implemented in Laljhadi rural municipality.
-Similarly, Ajaymeru and Ganyapdhura rural municipality in Dadeldhura district and Jorayal rural municipality in Doti.
+Similarly, Ganyapdhura rural municipality in Dadeldhura district and Jorayal rural municipality in Doti.

 Kailali, Kanchanpur, Doti, Dadeldhura